History of the Puritans in North America: Church and state

-Religious toleration
+Religious intoleration

 The Puritans did not come to America to establish a theocracy, but neither did they institute religious freedom.
 Puritans believed that the state was obligated to protect society from heresy, and it was empowered to use corporal punishment, banishment, and execution.
 New England magistrates did not investigate private views, but they did take action against public dissent from the religious establishment.

 Puritan sentiments were expressed by Nathaniel Ward in The Simple Cobbler of Agawam: "all Familists, Antinomians, Anabaptists, and other Enthusiasts shall have free Liberty to keep away from us, and such as will come [shall have liberty] to be gone as fast as they can, the sooner the better."

+Quakers

-The period 1658–1692 saw the execution of Quakers (see Boston martyrs) and the imprisonment of Baptists.
+The period 1658–1692 saw the execution of Quakers and the imprisonment of Baptists.
 Quakers were initially banished by colonial courts, but they often returned in defiance of authorities.
 Historian Daniel Boorstin stated, "the Puritans had not sought out the Quakers in order to punish them; the Quakers had come in quest of punishment."

+Civil and religious restrictions were most strictly applied by the Puritans of Massachusetts which saw various banishments applied to dissenters to enforce conformity, including the branding iron, the whipping post, the bilboes and the hangman's noose.
+Notable individuals persecuted by the Puritans include Anne Hutchinson who was banished to Rhode Island during the Antinomian Controversy and Quaker Mary Dyer who was hanged in Boston for repeatedly defying a Puritan law banning Quakers from the colony.
+Dyer was one of the four executed Quakers known as the Boston martyrs.
+Executions ceased in 1661 when King Charles II explicitly forbade Massachusetts from executing anyone for professing Quakerism.

+Jesuits

+In 1647, Massachusetts passed a law prohibiting any Jesuit Catholic priests from entering territory under Puritan jurisdiction.
+Any suspected person who could not clear himself was to be banished from the colony; a second offence carried a death penalty.